Key Facts

 How It Works

-- •Specify your desired decimal precision (between 0 and 10) to control the output format.
+- •Set your desired decimal precision between 0 and 10 decimal places.

-- •The tool divides the byte value by 1,000,000 according to the decimal megabyte standard.
+- •The tool divides the byte value by 1,000,000 (decimal MB standard) and rounds the result to the specified precision.

-- •Receive a structured JSON output containing both the original bytes and the converted megabytes.
+- •Copy the resulting JSON output containing both the original bytes and the converted megabytes.

 Use Cases